refined-github/refined-github/README.md

 More information can be found on: https://github.com/sindresorhus/refined-github/issues/3529

-Note: The JSON file has been deprecated and can be removed in September 2021.

 ## Adding a new broken feature

 - Add the name of the feature on a new line: `name,unaffected version,related issue number`